mattrah/Analysis-of-Service-Economy-Data/README.md

 ## Datasets

-This analysis makes use of four datasets provided by WorldBank.org and downloaded on January 25, 2018.
+This analysis makes use of four datasets provided by WorldBank.org.
 The specific URLs are linked below:

 [Agriculture (% of GDP)](http://data.worldbank.org/indicator/NV.AGR.TOTL.ZS)<br>